TIMSS 2023 Fact Sheet

 Descriptive encyclopedia chapters

-Each country and benchmarking participant prepares a chapter describing the structure of the country’s education system, the mathematics and science curricula in the primary and secondary grades, the teacher education requirements, the types of examinations and assessments employed, policies associated with their mathematics and science curricula, school organizational approaches, and instructional practices.
+Each country and benchmarking participant prepared a chapter describing the structure of the country’s education system, the mathematics and science curricula in the primary and secondary grades, the teacher education requirements, the types of examinations and assessments employed, policies associated with their mathematics and science curricula, school organizational approaches, and instructional practices.

 IEA